-When kids play with magnetic toys, they learn about gravity.
+When kids play with magnetic tiles, they learn about gravity.
 About stability.
 About the basics of construction.
 About building something from scratch, something that originated in their imagination.
-Magnetic toys, when well-made, last forever and have endless possibilities for creative play.
+The best magnetic toys and building blocks last forever and present endless possibilities for creative play.

 Simple in concept and yet with endless creative options, the PicassoTiles set offers a way to jumpstart your child’s learning while fooling him or her into thinking they’re just another fun toy.
 The only limitations are the constraints of your child’s mind.
 It’s best for children three and up.